WITBHub logoWhat's In The Bag Database & Tour Stats

 Frequently Asked Questions

-When is the 2026 Open Championship?
+When and where is the 2027 Open Championship?

 Who is the defending champion?

-Where can I watch the 2026 Open Championship?
+Where can I watch the 2027 Open Championship?

 Why is The Open the oldest major?